 Energy Systems Catapult worked with Sunamp via the Energy Launchpad to assess the current market landscape, model how the technology can best be integrated into heating systems, assess the value for consumers, and refine the customer proposition.

-Sunamp heat batteries use a patented phase change material that provide the residential market with a low carbon, reliable, space-saving thermal battery storage system.
+Sunamp heat batteries use a patented phase change material that provides the residential market with a low carbon, reliable, space-saving thermal battery storage system.

 With the emergence of dynamic time of use tariffs households will be able to cut carbon emissions and fuel costs by charging the battery with mains power at times when grid demand and cost is low or by using on-site renewable electricity- such as solar PV.
 The energy can then be released to deliver space heating, hot water and even cooling on demand across a wide range of temperatures.